 At this time, Willful does not allow for the creation of mutual (joint) wills, or spousal trusts.

-You can easily create a will with your spouse by choosing Willful’s Bundle option - by selecting two Premium plans, you and your spouse will each create a will and both power of attorney document, all for $250.
-Your plans also come with unlimited free changes.
+You can easily create a will with your spouse by choosing Willful’s Premium Coverage for Families option.
+By selecting two Premium Coverage plans, you and your spouse will each create a will and a power of attorney, all for $329.
 Click here to create your will and power of attorney today and visit our web app here, to stay connected to willful, wherever you are.